quora/pyanalyze/docs/type_evaluation.md

 # Type evaluation

 Type evaluation is a mechanism for replacing complex overloads and version checks.
+It provides a restricted subset of Python that can be executed by type checkers to customize the behavior of a particular function.

+## Motivation

+Consider the
-For example, consider the definition of `round()` in typeshed:
+definition of `round()` in typeshed:

     @overload